amw6765/AssassinsCreedPROJECT/Review_AssassinsCreed-2021-05-11.md

 The visual.html page features some intricate SVG graphs!
 Your write-ups could use a bit more detail to help orient us not just to what we're seeing, but *how* you derived the information.
 So, for the SVG graph showing actions to speakers in a chapter: You should define what you mean by “actions” in the context of this game script: do you mean action as in gameplay?
 It is impressive to see which portions of the game have the most dialogue!

 It might be interesting to combine your two SVGs to get Speeches, Actions, and Speakers at once.
 Yes, I know that would be a challenge to plot but I think you could do it with thinner bars to fit across the screen.
-We could then quickly see at a glance which chapters have the most dialogue AND the most actions (like “The Road to the Symposium”.
+We could then quickly see at a glance which chapters have the most dialogue AND the most actions (like “The Road to the Symposium”).

 The explanation of the Top Ten Peoples and Places could use a little refinement: You say, “This information shows the lack of diversity of different peoples and places in Greece that existed in the same timeframe.”
 Doesn’t that assume that this game is a *direct representation of actual history*?
 (Are you sure if that’s the case?)
 Maybe it would be more accurate to say that this suggests a lack of diverse Mediterranean cultures represented in this game.
 (Why do these results seem limited——did you expect to see more cultural diversity represented?)